Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExamplev2/README.md

 ## Connect to bot using Bot Framework Emulator
 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter \<your App URL\>/api/messages as the Bot URL.
 You can find your App URL by going to [launchsettings.json](./Properties/launchsettings.json) where it is listed as `applicationUrl`.
+The default for this sample is `http://localhost:3978`

 ## Interact with Chatbot